nialdaly/sagemaker-bert-endpoint/README.md

 ```

 ## Resource Cleanup
 Any resources created in this project can be simply removed by destroying the CloudFormation stacks that you created using the CloudFormation console.
-The SageMaker Notebook instance must be terminated yourself. **Remember to stop the instance if you aren't using it as you will be charged.**
+The SageMaker Notebook instance must be terminated yourself. **Remember to stop the instance if you aren't using it as you will be charged otherwise.**

 ## Additional Resources
 * [SageMaker Pre-built Containers](https://docs.aws.amazon.com/sagemaker/latest/dg/pre-built-containers-frameworks-deep-learning.html)